marcolino/appalti190-server/SECURITY.md

 ## Supported Versions

 While on beta (versions 0.x.x) we will not support security updates.
-The version 1.0.0 and followng we will support security updates.
+Since version 1.0.0 we will support security updates.

 | Version | Supported          |
 | ------- | ------------------ |